 This morning explore Twillingate, Twillingate is a nature lovers paradise.
 Sightseeing suggestions in this area include visiting the still-active 1876 Long Point Lighthouse, Twillingate Museum, Durrell Museum (The Polar Bear Exhibit), Auk Island Winery (famous for berry flavored wines), Iceberg Interpretation Centre, Prime Berth Fishing Heritage Centre to name a few!
 In the afternoon depart Twillingate and drive to Farewell where you will take the ferry to Fogo Island (payable locally).
 Upon arrival explore the spectacular Inn, visit the cinema, library or art gallery or just relax in the rooftop sauna or enjoy a relaxing massage or simply watch the world go by from your oceanview suite.
 Overnight Fogo Island.

-* 3 Night Full Board Package Includes – Welcome Snack, Day Break Service, Full Breakfast, Lunch, Dinner, Afternoon Tea & Snack, Full Access to all Inn Amenities and 1 x Half Day Fogo Island Orientation.
+* 3 Night Full Board Package at Fogo Island Inn Includes – Welcome Snack, Day Break Service, Full Breakfast, Lunch, Dinner, Afternoon Tea & Snack, Full Access to all Inn Amenities and 1 x Half Day Fogo Island Orientation.

 Day 7 – Fogo Island